willfurnass/sheffield_hpc/hpc/what-is-hpc.rst

 web services, abusing file storage for personal files or other non-legitimate usage will likely result in your account being suspended, disciplinary action being taken and in extreme cases possible prosecution.

+Account sharing is not permitted and any users/parties caught sharing accounts will have access suspended and likely face disciplinary action, particularly if the intent has been to avoid the fair scheduling mechanism.

 ------